-I am a new Assistant Professor in Mechanical Engineering at the University of Memphis, starting from the Fall 2022 semester.
-I have multiple open Graduate Research and Undergraduate Research positions available in my group.
+I am an Assistant Professor in Mechanical Engineering at the University of Memphis.
+I am continuously looking for self-motivated graduate and undergraduate students who are interested in assisting my research.
 Interested students (or potential students) are encouraged to visit the Open Positions page for more information.

 As an engineering design researcher with expertise in fluid mechanics, control co-design, and computational science, I wish to bridge the gap between the fields of mechanical science and systematic engineering design methodologies.
 Design research with engineering mechanics knowledge can profoundly impact our society.
 Exploring unexplored design space via investigating non-obvious design couplings at the interface between disciplinary domains enables unprecedented design innovations.
 Multidisciplinary design optimization (MDO) is a tool to solve models that interact with each other concurrently.
 I am interested in discovering the interacting mechanisms between disciplinary domains to utilize design couplings in solving large complex system design problems.